 The experienced Alexandria medical malpractice attorneys will handle all aspects of the legal process while you continue to work on your physical and emotional recovery.

-To explore your legal options, the attorney you need is a personal injury attorney, specifically, a medical malpractice attorney.
-The medical malpractice attorneys here at Regan Zambri Long have decades of experience confronting the negligence of medical practitioners in the Alexandria, VA area.
+The Alexandria personal injury attorneys at Regan Zambri Long have decades of experience confronting the negligence of medical practitioners in the Alexandria, VA area.
 Additionally, we have on board the expertise and talent of one of our partners, Jacqueline T. Colclough, a former registered nurse, to share her unique combination of medical and legal knowledge.

 Further, health care is defined as “any act, professional services in nursing homes, or treatment performed or furnished, or which should have been performed or furnished, by any health care provider for, to, or on behalf of a patient during the patient’s medical diagnosis, care, treatment or confinement.”

 In other words, medical malpractice is a medical mistake resulting from the negligence of medical professionals or healthcare providers including: